iww-tech/iww-tech/README.md

 <div align="right">

-*Labor is entitled to all it produces.*
+*Labor is entitled to all it produces. :fist_raised:*

 </div>